 Oversampling is processing audio at a higher multiple of the sample rate than you are working at: The higher, the more accurate.

 But oversampling can be very CPU intensive and cause performance issues if too high of a rate is used.
+So when to use oversampling ?

-Thus there are cases where resources should be allocated primarily to plugins and tools that should benefit the most of oversampling !
+There are cases where resources should be allocated primarily to plugins and tools that should benefit the most of oversampling !

 WHAT IS OVERSAMPLING?